Skip to content

 Security

-• HTTPS required for vibeflow.serverUrl (HTTP allowed only for localhost / 127.0.0.1 / [::1]); validated at activation, every REST request, and MCP transport construction (regression-guarded by scripts/check-security-guards.mjs)
+• HTTPS enforced for vibeflow.serverUrl (HTTP allowed only for localhost / 127.0.0.1 / [::1]); validated at activation, on every REST request, and at MCP transport construction (regression-guarded by scripts/check-security-guards.mjs).

-• .mcp.json (which embeds the bearer token) is only written when git check-ignore confirms the workspace will exclude it; supports negation patterns
+• .mcp.json (which embeds the bearer token) is only written when git check-ignore confirms the workspace will exclude it; written with mode 0o600.

-• All worktree commands use execFileSync argv form (no shell), with branch-name allowlist and path-confinement against .. traversal
+• Worktree commands use execFileSync argv form (no shell), with a branch-name allowlist and ..-traversal path confinement.

-• All webviews ship with strict CSP + CSPRNG nonces, localResourceRoots scoped to bundle root + asset cache
+• Webviews ship strict CSP + CSPRNG nonces, with localResourceRoots scoped to the bundle root + asset cache.

 Support

-• Report a bug or request a feature → github.com/axiom-studio/vscode-vibeflow/issues (also reachable in-IDE via VibeFlow: Report an Issue…)
+• Report a bug or request a feature → github.com/axiom-studio/vscode-vibeflow/issues (or in-editor via VibeFlow: Report an Issue…)

 • Account / billing / non-bug questions → support@axiomstudio.ai